openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

 On the proctored exam page in the LMS, learners see a status of "Pending" for their proctoring session results until their session data has been reviewed.
-They can return to this page in the courseware or check their **Progress** pages in the LMS for updates to their proctoring review results.
+They can return to this page in the course or check their **Progress** pages in the LMS for updates to their proctoring review results.